WalletWasabi/WabiSabi/protocol.md

 round.

-Round metadata such as coordinator parameters for the WabiSabi credentials, information is provided in responses to `GetCoinjoinStatuses` requests.
+Round metadata such as coordinator parameters for the WabiSabi credentials, information is provided in responses to `coordinator-status` requests.

 ## Attacks